paulfioravanti/resume/README.md

     coverage/index.html

-Generate the one-sheet version of the resume (the whole app and specs in a single file):
+Generate the "one-sheet" version of the resume: the whole app and specs in a single file.
+If I sent my resume to you directly, it would have been generated from this `rake` task:

     $ rake resume